serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 * it _pulls_ k8s manifests from a git repo, and applies them to the cluster
 * it monitors your container registry for newer images, and updates your k8s resources accordingly

-I'll just focus on the first point here for brevity ((the docs)[https://docs.fluxcd.io/en/1.17.0/introduction.html#introducing-flux] give a good intro to all the functionality for those interested).
+I'll just focus on the first point here for brevity ([the docs](https://docs.fluxcd.io/en/1.17.0/introduction.html#introducing-flux) give a good intro to the rest).

 _flux_ regularly polls `master` branch of the repo that contains your k8s YAML manifests and makes sure that what's in your cluster matches what's defined in the "GitOps" repo.
 In the simplest terms, this is what it does: